sailpoint-oss/golang-sdk/api_v3/docs/ScheduledSearchAPI.md

 [[Back to README]](../README.md)

-## UnsubscribeScheduledSearch
+## Unsubscribe a recipient from Scheduled Search

 > UnsubscribeScheduledSearch(ctx, id).TypedReference(typedReference).Execute()

-Unsubscribe a recipient from Scheduled Search
+Unsubscribes a recipient from the specified scheduled search.

 ### Example